Hospice Care Providers

 Frequently Asked Questions

-What services are included in hospice care in Colorado?
+What services are typically included in hospice care?

 Can hospice care be provided at home in Colorado?

-Yes, many hospice providers in Colorado offer in-home care services.
-This allows patients to receive care in a familiar and comfortable setting surrounded by family.
+Yes, many hospice providers in Colorado offer in-home care, allowing individuals to receive support in a familiar and comfortable environment.

 Sources